-Based on the above findings on the elasticity of taxable income, we now turn to the question of how revenue is affected.
-In particular, we are interested in how far the behavioural response along the taxable income margin generates less revenue.
-For that purpose, we first calculate the actual tax revenues recorded by URA for all fiscal years.
-Second, we compare those values to simulated revenue in the absence of behavioural responses to the reform.
-For the latter we apply the post-reform tax schedule to the uprated pre-reform taxable incomes.
-The uprating factor for incomes is the difference in the mean income growth between the control and treatment groups.
-Finally, comparing the actual revenue with the simulated revenue reveals how much revenue the behavioural responses cost.
+To demonstrate what the revenue impacts would then be, we first calculate the actual tax revenues recorded by URA for all fiscal years.
+In the presence of behavioural reactions in the period after the reform, this number is affected by the behavioural reaction in incomes.
+To obtain a counterfactual revenue estimate, we apply the post-reform tax schedule to the uprated pre-reform taxable incomes.
+The uprating factor for incomes is given by the estimates of Section 5.
+Finally, comparing the actual revenue with the simulated revenue reveals how much revenue the behavioural responses would cost.